lanl/dsi/docs/introduction.rst

 .. image:: data_lifecycle.png
    :scale: 50%

 DSI system design is driven by experiences which satisfy User Stories.
-DSI uses Object Oriented design principles to encourage modularity and support contributions by the user community.
+DSI uses Object Oriented design principles to encourage modularity and to support contributions by the user community.

 Implementation